Last Chance Furniture

 Customer decides to move

-Furniture doesn't fit the new place, or they're downsizing.
+Furniture does not fit the new place, or they are downsizing.
 Good items with years of life left.

 2